metarank/bigspring-hugo-startup-theme/exampleSite/content/english/blog/_index.md

 ---
 title: Metarank in a nutshell
-subtitle: ''
+subtitle: Read the latest news about development of the Metarank open source personalization library.
+We will share not only WHYs but also HOWs.
-description: Read the latest news about development of Metarank open source personalization library
+description: Read the latest news about development of the Metarank open source personalization library

 ---